 Dr. Altman's primary areas of research include bankruptcy analysis and prediction, credit and lending policies, risk management and regulation in banking, corporate finance and capital markets.
 He has been a consultant to several government agencies, major financial and accounting institutions and industrial companies and has lectured to executives in North America, South America, Europe, Australia-New Zealand, Asia and Africa.
 He has testified before the U.S. Congress, the New York State Senate and several other government and regulatory organizations and is a Director and a member of the Advisory Board of a number of corporate, publishing, academic and financial institutions, including the New York State Common Retirement Fund's Investment Committee.
 He has been Chairman of the Academic Council of the Turnaround Management Association since 2002.

 Dr. Altman is Chairman Emeritus and a member of the Board of Trustees of the InterSchool Orchestras of New York and a founding member of the Board of Trustees of the Museum of American Finance.

 This free webinar is made possible with a sponsorship by:

-To learn more about the Master of Science in Risk Management for Executives held jointly by NYU Stern School of Business and Amsterdam Institute of Finance (AIF), click here.
+To learn more about the Master of Science in Risk Management for Executives held by NYU Stern School of Business, click here.